-The supportive team of anxiety treatment professionals at Seton Behavioral Health in Austin, Texas is committed to ensuring that you or your loved one receives the help and guidance needed through every step of the healing process.
-Please contact us today to learn more.
+The supportive team of anxiety treatment professionals at Ascension Seton Behavioral Health in Austin, Texas is committed to ensuring that you or your loved one receives the help and guidance needed through every step of the healing process.
+Please call us at 512-324-2039 or contact us online to learn more.

 Our Treatment Philosophy

 The conventional medical approach toward anxiety treatment often consists of a quick appointment with a family doctor.
 This may be followed with a prescription and very little instruction.
 Often doctors may not even recommend that patients seek professional counseling in addition to medication.
 This can lead to incomplete recovery.
 At worst, patients may experience substance addiction to anti-anxiety meds.
 Neither of these resolves the issue.

 At Ascension Seton Behavioral Health we believe that many aspects of physical and mental health need to be addressed in order to treat anxiety disorders more completely: